ComposioHQ/composio/python/README.md

 - **100+ Tools**: Support for a range of different categories

-  - **Softwares**: Do anything on GitHub, Notion, Linear, Gmail, Slack, Hubspot, Salesforce, & 90 more.
+  - **Software**: Do anything on GitHub, Notion, Linear, Gmail, Slack, Hubspot, Salesforce, & 90 more.
   - **OS**: Click anywhere, Type anything, Copy to Clipboard, & more.
   - **Browser**: Smart Search, Take a screenshot, MultiOn, Download, Upload, & more.
   - **Search**: Google Search, Perplexity Search, Tavily, Exa & more.